MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_helper_function_myth.md

 The Stack Overflow post and the YouTube video both point to Dartpad samples that illustrate some issues about constructing the widget tree, but none of the issues illustrated in those samples necessarily lead to the conclusion that always creating a Widget class is better than using a function to construct the widget tree.
 They present a [false dichotomy](https://www.dictionary.com/browse/false-dichotomy) where the spectrum of possible options is misrepresented as an either-or choice between two mutually exclusive things.

 Widget classes and functions that construct them are two different things, and the material above conflates them in confusing ways.
+The post and the video both lack nuance and present an absolutist conclusion that results in many developers feeling like their only choice is to work with bloated widget tree code, or create a full Widget class.

 ## The Case for Helper Functions

+Taming the complexity of the Widget Tree, and the code that constructs the Widget Tree is the key to a maintainable Flutter app.
+There are several ways to do this, and you shouldn't limit yourself to any single approach.
+Breaking up the widget tree code vertically and horizontally is critical for readability, and allows you to reuse components.

 ### Simplicity and Readability